guimcarneiro/similar-bug-reports-recommender/INSTALL.md

 ```
 pip install bugreportrecommender-0.0.6-py3-none-any.whl
 ```
-5. Copy the example.py file to your venv directory and execute the example.py file to check for recommendations.
+5. Copy the example.py file (which can be found on [Requirements Section](https://github.com/guimcarneiro/similar-bug-reports-recommender/tree/main/requirements)) to your venv directory and execute the example.py file to check for recommendations.
 ```
 python example.py
 ```

-**Obs.:** Do not forget to change the variables *TEST_DATABASE* e *TEST_DATABASE_HOST* to the values defined to the respective dataset.
+**Obs.:** Do not forget to change the variables *TEST_DATABASE* e *TEST_DATABASE_HOST* to the values defined to the respective dataset created using the dump, at the start of this tutorial.